 A Work-Based Learning Menu: A Promising Practice in Recruiting Employer Partners

-DO-IT's AccessCAREERS project staff developed an easy-to-use document called Preparing for Success with Work-Based Learning Experiences.
+In DO-IT projects such as AccessComputing and AccessSTEM, project staff developed an easy-to-use document called Preparing for Success with Work-Based Learning Experiences.
 This "work-based learning menu" was developed to be a useful, non-threatening tool in securing employer support for work-based learning offerings to students with disabilities.
 During initial meetings with potential partners, the menu is reviewed and left with employers visited by DO-IT staff.
 By considering the menu options, employers are able to see a variety of ways they can support students with disabilities and then identify the DO-IT activities in which they are willing to be involved.

 As reported by employers and observed by DO-IT staff members, one of the reasons this document is an effective employer recruiting tool is that it invites employers to initially become involved in work-based learning activities with a low level of commitment.
 For example, employers who agreed to meet students for a 30-minute mock interview or a half-day job shadow were more likely to provide opportunities for internships and jobs in the future; they found it helpful to first meet students with disabilities in person to hear about their skills and interests.
 The success of DO-IT's work-based learning program is documented in published articles, some of which can be linked from DO-IT's web page titled DO-IT: Research to Practice.